– General Information –

 Indeed, for about eight years in his early- to mid-20’s Seidel was a successful professional backgammon player.
 When he wasn’t traveling the country to attend tournaments, he could often be found at New York’s famous card room, the Mayfair Club.
 While traveling to Las Vegas for backgammon tournaments, he developed an interest in poker.

-However, as the gaming life begin to wear him down, he decided to transition to a more traditional 9-5 job with a regular schedule and steady paycheck.
+However, as the gaming life began to wear him down, he decided to transition to a more traditional 9-5 job with a regular schedule and steady paycheck.
 So, he became a stockbroker in 1985.
 This short-lived move ended in 1987, when the stock market crash caused many stock brokers to lose their jobs, Seidel included.
 As the economy crashed and those steady 9-5 jobs became hard to find, Seidel went back to playing at the Mayfair, but this time he turned to poker instead of backgammon, and, as it turns out, he was quite the natural.

 Indeed, he was so good at the Mayfair cash games that a few of the regulars took notice.
 They invited him to join them at the 1988 WSOP in Las Vegas.
-Even though they had to cover most of his buy-in for the the $10k Main Event, it turned out to be well worth it when Seidel finished as the runner-up to Johnny Chan, the back-to-back defending champion.
+Even though they had to cover most of his buy-in for the $10k Main Event, it turned out to be well worth it when Seidel finished as the runner-up to Johnny Chan, the back-to-back defending champion.
 Following that WSOP, Seidel returned to New York, went back to work on Wall Street, and continued playing at local tournament tables.

 → World Series of Poker ←

 Thus far, he has eight WSOP bracelets and 35 final tables in his WSOP career.
-Additionally, he’s currently second in WSOP cashes with 94 in-the-money finishes.
-He won one bracelet a year at the World Series for three years in a row (1992-1994), he claimed WSOP bracelets in side events.
+Additionally, he’s currently twelfth in WSOP cashes with 130 in-the-money finishes.
+He won one bracelet a year at the World Series for three years in a row (1992-1994).

 |1992||$2,500 Limit Hold’em||$168,000|